AP® English Literature Score Calculator 2026

 🏆 How Do I Get a 5 on AP English Literature?

 Earning a 5 requires approximately 92+ out of 120 points (~77%).
-Given the low pass rate, this requires exceptional preparation:
+Because a 5 still demands strong close reading and consistently effective essays, it requires focused preparation:

 1. Master the Three Essay Types